-As the disease progresses, septicemia, jaundice, enlarged liver and/or spleen.
+As the disease progresses, septicemia, jaundice, enlarged liver and spleen.
 Possible complications include kidney failure, meningitis, sepsis, hepatitis, disseminated intravascular coagulation and acute respiratory distress.

 Your veterinarian will perform a physical examination of your cat and obtain a medical history from you.

 - Biochemical profile and complete blood count which may reveal elevated liver enzymes if there is liver involvement.

 - Culture and sensitivity to identify bacteria from tissue samples such as lymph nodes, liver or spleen, blood, exudates ulcers and determine which will be the most effective antibiotic.